tfonteyn/Sshd4a/README.md

 ## Thanks

+- Chinese translation provided by [yzqzss](https://github.com/yzqzss)

-Inspired by, and uses parts of the native C code from http://www.galexander.org/software/simplesshd/
+- Inspired by, and uses parts of the native C code from http://www.galexander.org/software/simplesshd/